 The Cultures and Languages Across the Curriculum (CLAC) program was founded at Duke in 2013.
 Duke’s language departments offer a wide array of courses that span the arts, humanities, and the professions.
 The CLAC program expands upon these offerings by embedding innovative programming in Public Policy, Global Health, Environmental Studies, and Marketing.
 Hallmarks of our program include:

-- exploration of culturally-specific solutions to real-world issues
+- exploring culturally-specific solutions to real-world issues

-- discourse competence for subject-specific use
+- developing strategic discourse competence for subject-specific use

 All CLAC courses are created through an intentional “backward design” methodology.
 We use a multi-literacies framework that supports critical reflection within a learner-centered classroom.
 Coursework is based on real-world challenges and whenever possible includes the local community, through guest speakers, shadowing, or site visits.

 - ½ credit tutorials in the departments across campus, including the Duke Global Health Institute, Sanford School of Public Policy, the Markets and Management Certificate program, the Nicholas School of the Environment, Music, and Philosophy.
 Classes meet once a week for 75 minutes.
 Satisfactory/Unsatisfactory.
 Languages offered have included Arabic, French, German, Italian, Hindi, Korean, Mandarin, Portuguese, Russian, Spanish, and Swahili.

 - Discussion sections in languages other than English for large lecture courses in the humanities.
 Classes meet once a week for 75 minutes.
 Languages have included French, German, Italian, Portuguese, and Spanish.